sea-golden-bears-2017/Independent-Study-Assessment/part-1/README.md

 Once the tests for the custom student object pass, move on to the classroom object type.
 The tests that describe a classroom are in the file `spec/classroom_spec.js`.
 Write your code in the file `classroom.js`.

+It is required to use `Array.prototype` methods to iterate over an array in *Release 1*.

 ## Conclusion